-Number Title Internal/ External Credits AS 91305 Demonstrate an understanding of methods and ideas from established design practice.
-I 4 AS 91310 Use drawing methods to apply knowledge of conventions appropriate to design.
+Number Title Internal/ External Credits AS 91310 Use drawing methods to apply knowledge of conventions appropriate to design.
 I 4 AS 91315 Develop ideas in a related series of drawings appropriate to established design practice.
 I 4 AS 91320 Produce a systematic body of work that shows understanding of art making conventions and ideas within design.
 E 12